Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 [Ralf Gommers](https://github.com/rgommers), [Pamphile Roy](https://github.com/tupui) and
 [Irwin Zaid](https://github.com/izaid) in my Open Source internship at Quansight Labs.
-My project was to make progress towards SciPy's goal of adopting support for the array API standard, which will allow users to use SciPy functions with CuPy arrays, PyTorch Tensors and potentially many other array/tensor libraries in the future.
+My project was to make progress towards SciPy's goal of adopting support for the array API standard, which will allow users to use SciPy functions with CuPy arrays, PyTorch tensors and potentially many other array/tensor libraries in the future.

 This post stands on the shoulders of giants, including